emuro/gene_length/README.md

-# gene_length:
+\# gene_length:
 ## The emergence of eukaryotes signaled by a critical protein-to-gene length ratio

-This a repository for the code needed to reproduce the reported results of our work.
-We explain as well, how to obtain the data from available databases the data to produce those results.
+This a repository of the code needed to reproduce the results reported in our work.
+We explain as well, how to obtain the data necessary to produce those results.

 ---
 ### The data has been obtained from the next repositories: